kushalkolar/MESmerize/source/user_guides/plots/scatter.rst

     Export data         Not implemented yet
     =================== ===================================================================

+**Below the plot:** Status label that display plotting issues.
+Click the label to see more information.

 **Right:** :ref:`Datapoint Tracer <DatapointTracer>`.
 Click datapoints in the plot to set the Datapoint Tracer.

 **Bottom:** :ref:`Console <ConsoleOverview>`